 While driving home one day, I spied this table upside down in a pile of curbside trash with one leg sticking out.

-Can you believe someone trashed a Mid Century Modern Acclaim table by Lane!!
+Likewise, can you believe someone trashed a Mid Century Modern Acclaim table by Lane!!
 Just look at that dove-tailed woodwork….gorgeous.
 In pristine condition, one of these could go for over $300.

 Funky fun retro, isn’t it?
 This once trashed treasure is now a part of a doctor’s office in New York.
 Happy ending.